HorlogeSkynet/CDNUpdates/README.md

 2. Compares them to a list containing known CDN providers
 3. Figures out a way (with providers' API or with GitHub one) to retrieve the latest "version" of each resource, and compares it with the one you are currently using
 4. Displays a basic (ugly ?) icon in the gutter, to inform you of the result
+5. Displays a _Phantom_ object with the latest version available

 Of course, when this plugin does not use the API of the CDN provider, it may informs you of a newer published version, possibly not available from your provider (it would be time to opt out of this privacy mess, by the way...).